-$Our share \ price \ fluctuates \ and \ experiences \ price \ and \ volume \ volatility.$
+Our share price fluctuates and experiences price and volume volatility.

-Stock markets in general and our common stock in particular experienced significant price and volume volatility in 2008 and 2009, have experienced significant volatility in the third and fourth quarters of 2011, and may experience significant price and volume volatility from time to time in the future.
+Stock markets in general and our common stock in particular experienced significant price and volume volatility during the 2008 to 2009 economic recession and in the second half of 2011, and may experience significant price and volume volatility from time to time in the future.
 The market price and trading volume of our common stock may continue to be subject to significant fluctuations due not only to general stock market conditions but also to a change in sentiment in the market regarding our operations, business prospects, or future funding.
-Given the nature of the markets in which we participate and the impact of accounting standards related to revenue recognition, we may not be able to reliably predict future revenues and profitability, and unexpected changes may cause us to adjust our operations.
+Given the nature of the markets in which we participate and the volatility of orders, we may not be able to reliably predict future revenues and profitability, and unexpected changes may cause us to adjust our operations.
 A large proportion of our costs are fixed, due in part to our significant selling, research and development, and manufacturing costs.
 Thus, small declines in revenues could disproportionately affect our operating results.
 Other factors that could affect our share price and quarterly operating results include:

-- failure of our products to pass contractually agreed upon acceptance tests, which would delay or prohibit recognition of revenues under applicable accounting guidelines, - changes in the assumptions used for revenue recognized under the percentage-of-completion method of accounting, - fluctuations in revenues due to customer-initiated delays in product shipments, - failure of a customer, particularly in Asia, to comply with an order's contractual obligations or inability of a customer to provide financial assurances of performance, - adverse changes in demand for and market acceptance of our products, - competitive pressures resulting in lower sales prices for our products, - adverse changes in the pulp and paper industry, - delays or problems in our introduction of new products, - delays or problems in the manufacture of our products, - our competitors' announcements of new products, services, or technological innovations, - contractual liabilities incurred by us related to guarantees of our product performance, - increased costs of raw materials or supplies, including the cost of energy, - changes in the timing of product orders,

-- impact of new acquisition accounting, including the treatment of acquisition and restructuring costs as period costs, - fluctuations in our effective tax rate, the operating and share price performance of companies that investors consider to be comparable to us, and changes in global financial markets and global economies and general market conditions.
+- failure of our products to pass contractually agreed upon acceptance tests, which would delay or prohibit recognition of revenues under applicable accounting guidelines, - changes in the assumptions used for revenue recognized under the percentage-of-completion method of accounting, - fluctuations in revenues due to customer-initiated delays in product shipments, - failure of a customer, particularly in Asia, to comply with an order's contractual obligations or inability of a customer to provide financial assurances of performance, - adverse changes in demand for and market acceptance of our products, - competitive pressures resulting in lower sales prices for our products, - adverse changes in the pulp and paper industry, - delays or problems in our introduction of new products, - delays or problems in the manufacture of our products, - our competitors' announcements of new products, services, or technological innovations, - contractual liabilities incurred by us related to guarantees of our product performance, - increased costs of raw materials or supplies, including the cost of energy, - changes in the timing of product orders, - impact of new acquisition accounting, including the treatment of acquisition and restructuring costs as period costs, - fluctuations in our effective tax rate, - the operating and share price performance of companies that investors consider to be comparable to us, and - changes in global financial markets and global economies and general market conditions.